Before Meetings

 1. Share appropriate information with your institution for discussion, particularly the impact of CEG, common course matrix and/or exam equivalency changes.

 3. Determine if any of the CEG, exam equivalency, common course and/or other proposed changes impact your program and/or institution.
-If so, communicate appropriately to your campus community members.
+If so, communicate appropriately to your institution’s Facilitator and any other appropriate stakeholders.

-5. Provide your institutional colleagues with a meeting overview and distribute information received at the meeting.
-As a representative of your institution, you are responsible for making sure that your colleagues and other personnel concerned with articulation have the most current information.
+4. Provide the colleagues in your department/college with a meeting overview and distribute information received at the meeting.
+As a representative of your institution, you are responsible for making sure that your colleagues and other stakeholders have the most current information.
 The distribution may include, but is not limited to: AZTransfer Facilitator, department/division chair, counselors and/or program advisors.

 Feedback